 Attendance and participation in the program is required and a part of your final evaluation.
 All students must be able to participate in all six weeks of the program.
 Absences will be noted and may negatively impact your final grade.

-Monday, July 6 – Friday, July 10: Orientation Week
+Tuesday, July 5 – Friday, July 8: Orientation

-Monday, July 13 -Tuesday, August 11: Internship Weeks
+Monday, July 11 -Tuesday, August 9: Internship Weeks

-Wednesday August 12 – Friday, August 14: Final Symposium
+Wednesday August 10 – Friday, August 12: Final Symposium

-Students will commute to and from their internship on their own.
+Students will report to their internship on Monday, Tuesday, Wednesday, and Thursday each week.
+While each research site will be different, every internship will be exciting and productive.
+Students are responsible for commuting to and from their internship on their own.
 Program tutors will be in contact with students each week to support their internship experience and research progress.

 During orientation week, students will report to NYU campus from 9:00 a.m to 5:00 p.m.
 They will meet with working scientists and mathematicians about their work and professional lives, receive supplemental tutoring in coding, technical lab skills, and/or statistics, and begin outlining their research manuscripts.